How to find the balance between disconnecting and posting your entire trip

-Below are some ways that I try to manage that balance, as I believe that being able to disconnect from social media while traveling is important.
-And no, I’m not going to suggest that you leave your phone at home, don’t worry, my tips are totally do-able.
+Below are some ways that I try to manage that balance, as I believe that being able to disconnect from social media while travelling is important.
+And no, I’m not going to suggest that you leave your phone at home, don’t worry, my tips are totally doable.
 I do what I call selective disconnecting.

 I love taking pictures – I always have – it’s in my nature for me to document my entire trip with photographs.
 Long before social media came around, I was snapping up a storm on every vacation.
 I inherited this trait from my father who would travel with two cameras, one for prints and one for slides, as well as a video recorder.

-I can pay for a coffee with mine anywhere in the world (that has a Starbucks) and am able to reload it while waiting in line for my Flat White, no currency exchange fees or hassle.
-As convenient as this is, my phone is always with me, which means so is my email, FB, Insta, LinkedIn, SnapChat etc. etc.
+I can pay for a coffee with mine anywhere in the world and I even am able to reload my Starbucks Card while waiting in line for my Flat White, with no currency exchange fees or hassle.
+As convenient as this is, my phone is always with me, which means so is my email, Facebook, Instagram, LinkedIn, Snapchat, Pinterest etc. etc.

 When was the last time you looked at your phone and had zero notifications?
 Personally, I can’t recall this ever happening.
 I swear every time I get rid of them all, a new one pops up!
 It’s definitely a lot easier if you disable seeing your notifications on the home screen, which I recommend, especially when on vacation.

 In fact, I don’t even open my phone at all, I access my camera from the home screen.
-I prefer not to post in-the-moment because I want to BE in that moment, not showcasing it to others.
+I prefer not to post in the moment because I want to BE in that moment, not showcase it to others.
 While I definitely post Instagram stories during vacations, I typically post them while I’m waiting for lunch in a restaurant, or once I’m back in my hotel room.

 If you are glued to your phone, you’re going to miss a lot of what’s going on around you.
-FB and Instagram will be there later, but the scenery you’re driving past outside the window won’t be.
+Facebook and Instagram will be there later, but the scenery you’re driving past outside the window won’t be.
 Be present and enjoy your trip while it’s happening.